timokonkwo/Plantex/README.md

 # Plantex-website
-A modern and responsive website for Plantex, a plant agency, inspired by @bedimcode
+A modern and responsive website for Plantex, a plant agency.